 • She got taken for a ride in the contest.

-Other ways to say: Trick, fool
+Other ways to say: Trick, fool, scam

-28. Fake it
+28. Fake It

 Example Sentence: